eternalai-org/truly-open-ai/README.md

 **Eternal AI is a decentralized operating system for AI agents**.
 Its AI Kernel is a suite of Solidity smart contracts that together create a trustless onchain runtime for AI agents to live onchain.

-We live in the age of human-agent symbiosis, but the future of AI agents is controlled by a few centralized companies like OpenAI and Google.
+We live in the age of human-agent symbiosis, but the future of AI agents is controlled by a few centralized companies.
 Our mission is to build a truly open AI environment for AI agents that is trustless, permissionless, and censorship-resistant.

 Eternal AI was originally developed for [decentralized AI agents on Bitcoin](https://x.com/punk3700/status/1870757446643495235).
 However, the design is versatile enough to power other blockchains as well.